markets/awesome-ruby/README.md

 * [Blanket](https://github.com/inf0rmer/blanket) - A dead simple API wrapper.
 * [Crêpe](https://github.com/crepe/crepe) - The thin API stack.
 * [Grape](http://intridea.github.io/grape) - An opinionated micro-framework for creating REST-like APIs in Ruby.
+* [Her](https://github.com/remiprev/her) - an ORM that maps REST resources to Ruby objects.
+Designed to build applications that are powered by a RESTful API instead of a database.
 * [jbuilder](https://github.com/rails/jbuilder) - Create JSON structures via a Builder-style DSL.
 * [JSONAPI::Resources](https://github.com/cerebris/jsonapi-resources) - JSONAPI::Resources, or "JR", provides a framework for developing a server that complies with the JSON API specification.
 * [Jsonite](https://github.com/crepe/jsonite) - A tiny, HAL-compliant JSON presenter for your APIs.